DIVERSITY SCHOLARSHIP PROGRAM GUIDELINES

 What is expected of conference scholarship recipients?

-- The decisions to award these scholarships shall be made at the full discretion of the NAPFA Diversity Committee Scholarship Subcommittee or other body duly appointed by the NAPFA Board of Directors.
+- The decisions to award these scholarships shall be made at the full discretion of the NAPFA Diversity & Inclusion Committee Scholarship Subcommittee or other body duly appointed by the NAPFA Board of Directors.

 - All applicants are responsible for reading, understanding and abiding by all the scholarship program guidelines.